miket7f/miket7f.github.io/pages/E Fundamentals.md

 6. $I=\dfrac{U_1}{R_1}=10mA$, $U_3=R_3*I=3.3V$, $U_4=R_4*I=0.1V$, $U_2=U-U_1-U_3-U_4=4.6V$ and $R_2 = \dfrac{U_2}{I}=460Ω$.

 ### Activity 2 - Resistors in Parallel
-In other scenarios we connect two or more resistors in parallel.
+In other scenarios, we connect two or more resistors in parallel.
 ![](Level%206%20-%20Activity%202.jpg)
-Let's do some more examples:
+Let's give some more examples:
 1. $R_1=100Ω$, $R_2=200Ω$, and $U=5V$.
 Determine the equivalent resistance and the flowing currents.
 2. $R_1=33Ω$, $R_2=10Ω$, and $U=3.3V$.
 Determine the equivalent resistance and the flowing currents.
 3. $R_1=220mΩ$, $R_2=1Ω$, and $U=990mV$.
 Determine the equivalent resistance and the flowing currents.
-4. We have two resistors in parallel and the following parameters $I_1=100mA$, $R_1=100Ω$, and $I=300mA$.
+4. We have two resistors in parallel and the following parameters: $I_1=100mA$, $R_1=100Ω$, and $I=300mA$.
 Calculate the flowing current of the second resistor, the resistance of the missing resistor, the voltage of the power supply, and the equivalent resistance.
 5. There are three resistors in parallel $R_1=100Ω$, $R_2=200Ω$, $R_3=330Ω$, and $U=9V$.
-Determine the equivalent resistance, and the flowing currents.
+Determine the equivalent resistance and the flowing currents.

 **Solution
 1. $R_t=\dfrac{R_1*R_2}{R_1+R_2}=66.66Ω$, $I=\dfrac{U}{R_t}=75mA$, $I_1=\dfrac{U}{R_1}=50mA$ and $I_2=\dfrac{U}{R_2}=25mA$